Bibek-Parajuli/pdfparser/README.md

 🙋‍♂️ Author
 Bibek Parajuli
-🔒 Cybersecurity & Full-Stack Developer student
+🔒 Cybersecurity & web Developement student

 📜 License
 Free for educational and non-commercial use.